Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Introduction

 One particularly fruitful family of objectives to optimize is energy under different potential functions.
 Given a \emph{potential function} $p \colon (0,\infty) \to \R$, we define the \emph{potential energy} of a finite subset $\mC$ of $\R^d$ to be

-where $|\cdot|$ is the Euclidean norm (we include each pair of points in both orders, which differs by a factor of $2$ from the convention in physics).
-Our primary interest is in infinite sets $\mC$, for which potential energy requires renormalization because the double sum typically diverges.
+where $|\cdot|$ is the Euclidean norm (note that we include each pair of points twice, which differs from the convention in physics).
+Our primary interest is in infinite sets $\mC$, for which potential energy requires renormalization because the double sum often diverges.
 Define a \emph{point configuration}, or just \emph{configuration}, $\mC$ to be a nonempty, discrete, closed subset of $\R^d$ (i.e., every ball in $\R^d$ contains only finitely many points of $\mC$).
 We say $\mC$ has \emph{density~$\rho$} if

 where $B_r^d(0)$ denotes the closed ball of radius $r$ about $0$ in $\R^d$.
 For such a set, we can renormalize the energy by considering the average energy per particle, as follows.

 \begin{definition} Let $p \colon (0,\infty) \to \R$ be any function.
 The \emph{lower $p$-energy} of a point configuration $\mC$ in $\R^d$ is